How to Care for Your Royal Python

 Spot-clean your snake’s enclosure as necessary, removing waste as soon as possible.
 Clean and disinfect the water bowl on a weekly basis.
 Depending on cage conditions, remove all substrate & cage furniture and completely disinfect using reptile safe disinfectant.
 Rinse the enclosure thoroughly and allow to dry before replacing cage furniture and your snake.

-Snakes shed their skin as they grow, it normally comes off in one piece.
-The first stage in the process is when the eyes go opaque (cloudy); at this point the snake will not want to feed and will hide away, it is best to leave it to do so.
+Snakes shed their skin as they grow, and in a normal, healthy snake it should come off in one piece.
+The first stage in the process is when the eyes go opaque (cloudy); at this point the snake will not want to feed and will hide away and it is best to leave it to do so.
 After a few days the eyes will clear again but it won’t shed for another 7 to 10 days.
-If the snake has trouble removing the skin it is best to put the snake in a tub with some damp moss to help soften the skin and help by gentle rubbing.
+Royals all have their own schedules when it comes to shedding, so don’t worry if yours takes either a longer or shorter time to shed its skin!